JHughes135/AI-Robot/README.md

 # AI, Robot
 The goal of this project is to try to implement Isaac Asimov’s 3 Laws of robotics within Unity.
 The area of AI and ethics is a hot topic recently and there is still uncertainty about the safety of putting human life in the hands of AI.
-Asimov’s 3 laws are the basis for safe AI
+Asimov’s 3 laws are a basis for safe AI

 The three laws are: